SilbergLabRice/CPP-seq/README.md

 A custom python pipeline for analyzing Illumina MiSeq data for Circular Permutation Profiling.

 ## Script overview
+### CPP-SequenceProcessing.py
-### CPP-SequenceProcessing.py processes the unselected and selected library MiSeq data and counts the insertions at every position within the gene(s) of interest being analayzed.
+    Processes the unselected and selected library MiSeq data and counts the insertions at every position within the gene(s) of interest being analayzed.

     Inputs: